tkc/sec-scan/README.md

 Architecture

-Local-Sec is built on a robust architecture inspired by Domain-Driven Design and Clean Architecture:
+sec-scan is built on a robust architecture inspired by Domain-Driven Design and Clean Architecture:

 - Domain Layer: Core business logic and interfaces
 - Application Layer: Orchestration of use cases